AbdulHadi806/Machine-learning-Basic-notes/Machine-learning-Basic-notes/MLMaths/BasicMaths.md

 Example 1: dataset[3, 4, 4, 6, 8], the mode is **4**.
 Example 2: dataset[1,2,3,4,5], there is **no mode**.

+### Mean Squared Error (MSE)
+Used for regression problems, it calculates the average squared difference between the predicted and actual values.

+### Cross-Entropy Loss (or Log Loss)
+Commonly used for classification problems, particularly in logistic regression and neural networks.
+It measures the difference between predicted probabilities and actual class labels.

+### Hinge Loss
+Often used for support vector machines (SVMs) and other classifiers.
+It penalizes misclassifications based on a margin.

+### Categorical Cross-Entropy Loss
+Similar to cross-entropy loss, but specifically designed for multi-class classification problems.

 ### Quartiles and Interquartile Range (IQR)
 **Quartiles**: Before understanding the IQR, we need to grasp the concept of quartiles.